offa/misc-tools/license-header-add/README.md

 # Add license header

-Adds a license header to files with a given file extension.
+Adds a license header to all files with a given file extension.

 ## Usage